smelterial/Smelterial/ROADMAP.md

 Sorted by soonest planned release, here's a shortlist of components that are coming soon:

-- `@smelterial/you-icon`

-  The icon component will allow easy zero-setup access to Google's Material Symbols.
-A simple API, fully typed right down to the icon names.

 - `@smelterial/you-theme`

   The theme component will apply Material You colors to everything which sits